osrf/gazebo_tutorials/wide_angle_camera/tutorial.md

 ## Introduction

-This tutorial shows how to create use and setup wide anglecamera sensor.
+This tutorial shows how to create use and setup wide-angle camera sensor.
-The difference between regular camera and wideangle is in projection types:
+The difference between regular camera and wide-angle is in projection types:
-The regular camera sensor uses only [pinhole projection](https://en.wikipedia.org/wiki/Pinhole_camera), while wideangle camera have much more options.
+The regular camera sensor uses only [pinhole projection](https://en.wikipedia.org/wiki/Pinhole_camera), while wide-anglecamera have much more options.
-For moderate view angles lens ditortions could be simulated, as described in [corresponding tutorial](http://gazebosim.org/tutorials?tut=camera_distortion).
+For moderate view angle lens distortion could be simulated, as described in [corresponding tutorial](http://gazebosim.org/tutorials?tut=camera_distortion).
-But if you need a camera with fisheye, or other type of wide angle lens, whose field of view is `120°`, `180°` or `270°` then you should use wide angle camera sensor.
+But if you need a camera with fisheye, or other type of wide-angle lens, whose field of view is `120°`, `180°` or `270°` then you should use wide-angle camera sensor.

 ## What to know?